 Join us for this very exciting opportunity to celebrate together as we work to achieve mental wellness for everyone.
 The Mental Health Association's Board of Directors and the 9MusesArtCenter look forward to Ringing in the Holidays with you and yours.

-Howie the Harp, a leader of the consumer/survivor/ex-patient movement, created peace with his music, playing his harmonica wherever he went.
+Howie the Harp, a leader of the consumer/survivor/ex-patient movement, He created peace with his music, playing his harmonica wherever he went.
 He was a founder of Altered States of the Arts, a national network for artists, writers and performers, and was always the emcee at Alternatives conference talent shows.
 He often stood up with his cane and said, "What am I doing?" - to which the audience would roar in response, "Raising Cane!"
 Howie was loved by everyone, and always served as a mediator, making peace, making music.
 Howie the Harp was a longtime advocate for the arts in the consumer/survivor/ex-patient movement.
 We honor the work he did by presenting an annual award in his memory to an individual or organization that has carried on that tradition.
 (9Muses is happy to be the winner of the 2014 Howie the Harp Arts Award.)

 National Council for Behavioral Health